jhrmnn/jhrmnn.github.io/data/hubs.md

 # Van der Waals dispersion {#libMBD github="libmbd/libmbd" nav="vdW"}

-Long-range electron corelation, by hand.
+Long-range electron correlation, by hand.
 The itch started with a vdW-DF/CCSD(T) correction scheme [@HermannJCP13; @Hermann13] for zeolites [@HermannCT14; @PolozijCT13] and grew into a unified density-functional model of van der Waals interactions [@HermannPRL20; @Hermann18; @HermannCR17], with the exchange–correlation